santiagosayshey/DigiBrain/Content/Projects/Dictionarry/home.md

 - The ability to customize should never be sacrificed for convenience

 Profilarr empowers you to use Dictionarry's database (or anyone elses!) as a foundation while maintaining the freedom to adapt it to your specific needs.

+## Getting Started

+**IN PROGRESS**

+From here you have multiple options:
+- You can browse the wiki articles / development logs to learn more about our process / philosophy
+- You can head to the Profile Recommender to find a profile that suits you
+- You can view the Profile master list to look at all our profiles
+- You can get started with setting up Profilarr / connecting to a database